Sarah Hirsh Draper

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Fees are charged at fifty pounds for each therapy hour of 50 minutes.
+Fees are charged at sixty pounds for each therapy hour of 50 minutes.

 My motivation to train as a psychotherapist was my genuine belief that talking therapy can be transformative.
 Previously my professional background was in media production, recruitment and business development both in the UK and overseas.
 I’ve worked in corporate environments and understand the pressures associated with busy lives, and, as a parent and step-parent myself the challenges of juggling a career and family.